neethubaskar/user_blog/README.md

 A web application with user and blog modules.
 The user module provides APIs for registration, login, and logout, while the blog module offers APIs for CRUD operations on blogs and a blog list API with a search option for title and content.
 The project is dockerized and can be run using Docker Compose.

+User authentication is implemented by restframework token authentication.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)